How OEMs Can Facilitate Lucrative Channel Partnerships.

 - options to opt-in to diverse sales and marketing program incentives

 - submitting reimbursement claims to numerous OEMs

 - pressured to close deals before a specific date

 The best solution for staying ‘top-of-mind’ with partners is to simplify doing business with you.
 The more channel partners view your relationship as helpful, the more they will want to continue doing business in the future.

 Here are the keys toward developing simple relationships with channel partners in a multifaceted industry:

 - Create objective sales and marketing incentive parameters that are easy to join and interpret

-- Offer an easily navigable cloud-based partner portal platform for exchanging data with a simple interface that is optimized for mobile usage and diverse applications
+- Offer an easily navigable web-based partner portal platform for exchanging data with a simple interface

 - Reply quickly and thoroughly to registered opportunities and reimbursement claims (and promptly credit qualified queries)